randyrossi/vicii-kawari/README.md

 Pi1541                      | Must turn off GraphIEC feature or else some demos will fail (same with real VIC-II's) Link232 Wifi Cartridge      | Works but requires motherboard clock jumper setting.
 Will not work with on-board oscillators (unless dot clock is exported).
 Turbo Chameleon             | Reported to work with motherboard clock jumper setting.
+SaRuMan DRAM Replacement    | Lyonte LY62W1024RL-55SL 2010 I220111A08W1S - Works with Kawari firmare 1.14+
+SaRuMan DRAM Replacement    | ISSI IS61C1024AL-12HLI DSK493X1 2239 - There was a batch of Saruman's made with these SRAM chips and 1.14-1.16 does not work.
+Firmware 1.18 fixes the issue.
-SaRuMan DRAM Replacement    | Works with Kawari firmare 1.14+ StrikeTerm w/ UP9600 Modem  | Must load 80col.kawari before selecting UP9600 modem
+StrikeTerm w/ UP9600 Modem  | Must load 80col.kawari before selecting UP9600 modem

 ## Software Compatibility Matrix